lukerhansen/eye-code-pro/README.md

 ## Support

-For support with EyeCode Pro, please contact our team at support@eyecode-pro.com or visit our help center.
+For support with CodeSelect, please contact our team at support@codeselect.com or visit our help center.

 ## License